hoonzis/hoonzis.github.io/_posts/2012-05-02-mocking-generic-repository.md

--   **Use mocking framework ([there is quite a choice here](http://stackoverflow.com/questions/37359/what-c-sharp-mocking-framework-to-use))* This essentialy means that in each of your tests you define the behaviour of the repository class.
+-   **Use mocking framework ([there is quite a choice here](http://stackoverflow.com/questions/37359/what-c-sharp-mocking-framework-to-use))* This essentially means that in each of your tests you define the behavior of the repository class.
 This requires you to write a mock for each repository method that is called inside the service method.
     So it means more code to write.
-On the other hand you controll the behaviour needed for the particular tested method.
-While using mocking framework you have also the option to verify that methods have been caled.
+On the other hand you control the behavior needed for the particular tested method.
+While using mocking framework you have also the option to verify that methods have been called.
--   **Use the repository implementation and point it to in-memmory database** (SQL Lite).
+-   **Use the repository implementation and point it to in-memory database** (SQL Lite).
 That is a good option in the case when:
     -   You are able to populate the database with the data.
     -   You are sure of your repository implementation
--   **Use the generic repository mock presented here.** That is not a bad option if you have some way to populate the collections which serve as in-memmory database.
-I have used deserialization from JSON.
+-   **Use the generic repository mock presented here.** That is not a bad option if you have some way to populate the collections which serve as in-memory database.
+I have used de-serialization from JSON.
     Another option could be to use a framework such as [AutoPoco](http://autopoco.codeplex.com/)to generate the data.
 You
     can also create one repository which can be used for the whole test